Arnold Clark

 Sir John Arnold Clark (27 November 1927 – 10 April 2017) was a Scottish billionaire businessman.
 Clark opened a showroom in Glasgow in 1954 and found some success selling cars.
 He expanded his business and Arnold Clark Automobiles became a nationwide chain of motor dealerships and the largest privately owned business in Scotland.

 Clark kept his business family owned for more than sixty years, remaining the chairman and chief executive.
 In 2016, he became the first billionaire car dealer in Britain.

 Early life

-John Arnold Clark was born in a tenement in Townhead, Glasgow on 27 November 1927.
+John Arnold Clark was born in a tenement in Townhead, Glasgow, on 27 November 1927.
 His father was a Clydeside shipworker.
 He attended Dennistoun Primary School and left home aged fourteen with no qualifications.
-During the war, he moved to Arran.
+During the war, he moved to the Isle of Arran.

 He was conscripted to the Royal Air Force (RAF) towards the end of the Second World War aged seventeen, and worked as a Motor Mechanics Instructor.
 He reached the rank of Corporal and would later remark that during this period his self discipline developed; as did leadership qualities.